M17-Project/Module_17/README.md

 `sudo udevadm control --reload-rules`.

 ### Windows
+Be sure that you have WinUSB installed for your DFU device.
+You can use [Zadig](https://zadig.akeo.ie/).
+To enter the DFU mode, hold down the upper left button (below the display) while plugging the USB-C cable in.
+The button can now be released.
+Nothing should appear on the display at this moment.
+After the Module17 is connected and in DFU mode, select it from the list in Zadig, then install the driver.

 - Download the [dfu-util-0.11-binaries.tar.xz dfu-util binary for Windows](https://dfu-util.sourceforge.net/releases/) and unzip.
 - Download the `openrtx_mod17_wrap` file, it's available [here](https://files.openrtx.org/nightly/) and [here](https://openrtx.schinken-radio.de/nightly/).
 - Navigate to `{extraction_location}\dfu-util-0.11-binaries\win64` (or `win32`) and copy the wrap file there.
 Example path: `C:\Users\SP5WWP\Desktop\dfu-util-0.11-binaries\win64`.
 - Run the command prompt (`cmd`) as administrator and change the working directory with `cd {extraction_location}\dfu-util-0.11-binaries\win64`.
 - Run the following command: `dfu-util -d 0483:df11 -a 0 -D openrtx_mod17_wrap -s 0x08000000`
 - After the flashing is complete, close the command prompt and reset the device.

-Be sure that you have WinUSB installed for your DFU device.
-You can use [Zadig](https://zadig.akeo.ie/).
-Connect the Module17 in DFU mode and select it from the list, then install the driver.

 ### Building the firmware yourself
 Building instructions are available [at the OpenRTX project's website](https://openrtx.org/#/compiling).<br>